Shonn-Li/Android-NoteApplication/README.md

 # Android-NoteApplication
-Android Note Application built on Intellij
+Android Note Application built on Intellij,  currently still working on it.
+The latest committed version is from sprint 2